dancer1325/opensearch-documentation/_tuning-your-cluster/performance.md

 ```
 {% include copy-curl.html %}

-It's a best practice to increase the `index.translog.flush_threshold_size` only for the current index.
-After you confirm the outcome, apply the changes to the index template.
+It's a best practice to increase the `index.translog.flush_threshold_size` only for the current index
+* After you confirm the outcome, apply the changes to the index template.
 {: .note}

 ## Index refresh interval